 Defining student and academic statuses

-This guide explains how admins can define, organize, and manage student and academic statuses inside the PrepBase Admin Portal.
-These statuses act as standardized labels that help track student progress, academic standing, and project lifecycle stages across the platform.
+This guide explains how admins can define, organize, and manage student statuses and academic statuses inside the PrepBase Admin Portal.
+These statuses act as standardized labels that help track student progress and academic standing within projects lifecycle stages across the platform.

 1. Overview: Why Statuses Matter